UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

      - Still not released, see TODO list below.

 ## TODO Before release
+- Add last update time from ts?
+Or do a heartbeat?
+- Call getTagList on restart to update values.
 - Triple check all F nodedef's have proper Drivers
 - Test that C works?
 Can I switch mine to C?
 - Only add necessary drivers based on tag_type in wTag